andreasawenlof/pp1-final/README.md

 ## Features
 The page consist a home-page, media section, contact section and 404 Error page.

-The whole site is reponsive and works well for all kind of different devices.
+The whole site is responsive and works well for all kind of different devices.

 ### General features on each page